This Smoky Chipotle Potato Cheese Soup is the perfect recipe to warm you up on chilly days. It’s thick & creamy with just a hint of spicy heat.

 I’ve seen more cross country skiers going down our street than cars today.
 Portland got hit with about a foot of snow last night and it was totally unexpected.
 It’s amazingly beautiful, fluffy, white snow and so much more appreciated that the sheets of ice that we typically get for our “snow days.”
 But, unfortunately, we are scheduled to fly out to Napa tomorrow morning for an extended weekend.
 Right now, I’m not so sure that our plane will take off.

 But, for now, I’m just going to make the most of this beautiful and unexpected snow day – Starting with cooking up a batch of soup.

-As a garnish, and to give the soup a hint of extra fresh flavor, I made a salsa of sorts using bit of red and yellow bell pepper, some fresh cilantro and a good squeeze of lime juice.
+As a garnish, and to give this Potato Cheese Soup a hint of extra fresh flavor, I made a salsa of sorts using bit of red and yellow bell pepper, some fresh cilantro and a good squeeze of lime juice.
 Add a dollop of that to the top of your soup for a zesty, citrus kick that adds a nice bit of texture to the otherwise creamy soup.
 It was next level yummy.

 - 2 pounds russet potatoes peeled and quartered

 - 1 Tablespoon red onion chopped (reserve 1 for garnish)

 - 4 cups bone broth vegetable stock or low-sodium chicken stock

 - 2 canned chipotle chiles in adobo sauce